jelsonjay/typescript/README.md

-learn TypeScipt, all valid javascript code is also TypeScript code
+learn TypeScipt, all valid JavaScrip code is also TypeScript code